-A Type D mixture may be used in lieu of a Type C or a Type B mixture and a Type C mixture may be used in lieu of a Type B mixture.
+A type C mixture may be used in lieu of a type B mixture.
+A type D mixture may be used in lieu of a type C or a type B mixture.

 Surface 4.75 mm mixtures shall not be used when the required lay rate shown on the plans is greater than 100 lb/sq yd.
 Surface 12.5 mm mixtures shall not be used when the required lay rate shown on the plans is less than 195 lb/sq yd.